<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2389406104652236&amp;ev=PageView&amp;noscript=1">

 Comparing Residential Loans for Rental Properties and Commercial Mortgages

-At its core, an SFR loan is an investor loan secured by a residential asset.
+At its core, a single-family rental (SFR) loan is an investor loan secured by a residential asset.
 Similarly, an SBC loan is an investment property loan secured by a commercial asset.
 Let's take a look at some other similarities and differences.

-Underwriting Process for Commercial Real Estate Financing vs. Residential Mortgage Financing for Investment Properties
+Underwriting for Commercial Real Estate Financing vs. Residential Mortgage Financing for Investment Properties

 When working with traditional lenders instead of private lenders, commercial real estate loans become even more nuanced.
 Banks require far higher reserves and far more documentation.

-Both types of properties require basic loan documents including a personal guaranty, lease documentation, and entity documents.
+Both types of properties require basic loan documents, including a personal guarantee, lease documentation, and entity documents.
 A commercial loan will require further documentation, depending on the type of property.
-Examples include tenant estoppels, non-disturbance agreements, or lock box agreements.
+Examples include tenant estoppels, non-disturbance agreements, or lockbox agreements.

 A Look at Visio Lending's Commercial Loans for Residential Investment Properties